-These artists not only make a living, they defy all that your parents and guidance counselors might have told you about a career in fine art.
-Damien Hirst
+These artists not only make a living, they defy all that your parents and Guidance Counselors might have told you about a career in Art.

-When you think of Damien Hirst, the first thing that might come to mind is Formaldehyde.
-The leading member of the Young British Artists is famous for his piece, The impossibility of death in the mind of someone living, A shark carcass, suspended in a glass tank of formaldehyde.
-The work was commissioned by Saatchi gallery for $95,000, in 1991.
+When you think of Damien Hirst, the first thing that might come to mind is, formaldehyde.
+This leading member of the Young British Artists is famous for his piece, The impossibility of death in the mind of someone living, A shark carcass, suspended in a glass tank of formaldehyde.
+The work was commissioned by Saatchi Gallery for $95,000 in 1991.
 It was then sold in 2004 for a reported $12 million.
 Hirst works with a team of assistants to bring his artistic vision to life.

 Later works include a human skull encrusted with 8,601 diamonds entitled For the love of God.
-The work costed between $10-15 million to produce and sold to an investor group that included Hirst for $100 million.
+The cost to produce the work was between $10-15 million and sold to an investor group that included Hirst, for $100 million.

 Recently, Hirst has focused his attention on sculptures of mythical creatures, such as winged-horses and unicorns.

 Hirst might just be the highest paid artist in history.
 His net worth is now over $500 million dollars.
-He’s controversial, but he owns a huge chunk of the contemporary art world and he’s here to stay.
-Jeff Koons
+Damien Hirst is no stranger to controversy, but he owns a huge chunk of the contemporary art world.

-Jeff Koons is a larger than life art star, in the vein of Any Warhol.
-Much like Warhol did, he employs over a 120 artists who work in a meticulously run production studio.
+Jeff Koons is a larger-than-life art star, in the vein of Any Warhol.
+And much like Warhol, he employs over a 120 artists who work in a meticulously-run production studio.
 Koons is most famous for his gigantic stainless steel sculptures of balloon animals.
 In 1988, Koons put out four life-sized sculptures painted in gold leaf of Michael Jackson and his chimp, Bubbles.
-In 2001, one of them sold for 5.6 millon.
-In 2007, his work, Hanging Heart, sold for $23.6 million at Sotheby’s and set a record for the most expensive piece of art sold at auction by a living artist.
+In 2001, one of the sculptures sold for $5.6 millon.
+In 2007, his work, Hanging Heart, sold for $23.6 million at Sothebys and set a record for the most expensive piece of art sold at auction by a living artist.
 Koons is an avid student of art history and sees his work in the pantheon of great artists before him.
-Kitsch or not, Koons has made an indelible imprint on our modern culture.
+Kitsch or not, Koons has arguably made an indelible imprint on modern culture.

-He had a retrospective at the Museum of Modern Art of paintings and drawings that ran from October 2006 to January 2007.
-Marden visited China in 2006 and from that trip, emerged new inspiration for his latest works on paper that were exhibited at the Matthew Marks Gallery in 2010.
-Brice Marden is an evolving artist who’s not afraid to explore and and change his signature.
+from October 2006 to January 2007, he had a retrospective of his paintings and drawings at the Museum of Modern Art.
+His visit to China in 2006 sparked inspiration for his latest works on paper that were exhibited at the Matthew Marks Gallery in 2010.
+Brice Marden is an evolving artist who is not afraid to explore and and change his signature.
 Perhaps, this is why his work is still selling after four decades.